datahub-project/datahub/docs/managed-datahub/approval-workflows.md

 At a high level, callers of this API will be required to provide the following details:

 1. A unique identifier for the target Metadata Entity (URN)
-2. An optional sub-resource identifier which designates a sub-resource to attach the Tag or GLossary Term to. for example reference to a particular "field" within a Dataset.
+2. An optional sub-resource identifier which designates a sub-resource to attach the Tag or Glossary Term to. for example reference to a particular "field" within a Dataset.
 3. A unique identifier for the Tag or Glossary Term they wish to propose (URN)

 In the following sections, we will describe how to construct each of these items and use the DataHub GraphQL API to submit Tag or Glossary Term proposals.

 #### Constructing an Entity Identifier

-Inside DataHub, each Metadata Entity is uniquely identifier by a universal resource name, or an URN.
-This identify can be copied from the entity page, extracted from the API, or read from a downloaded search result.
+Inside DataHub, each Metadata Entity is uniquely identified by a Universal Resource Name, or an URN.
+This identifier can be copied from the entity page, extracted from the API, or read from a downloaded search result.
 You can also use the helper methods in the datahub python library given a set of components.

 #### Constructing a Sub-Resource Identifier

-Specific Metadata Entity types have additional sub-resources to which tags may be applied.
+Specific Metadata Entity types have additional sub-resources to which Tags may be applied.
-Today, this only applies for Dataset Metadata Entities, which have a "fields" sub-resource, with each field uniquely identified using a standard path format, reflecting its place within the Dataset's data schema.
+Today, this only applies for Dataset Metadata Entities, which have a "fields" sub-resource.
+In this case, the `subResource` value would be the field path for the schema field.
-To construct a field path, see Constructing Dataset Field Paths.

 #### Finding a Tag or Glossary Term Identifier